Download and print as a PDF (184kB pdf)

 What should I do if I am ill?

-Very minor illnesses can be ignored.
-This section refers to illnesses such as bad colds or flu, and other illnesses causing a fever (high temperature).
+- Illnesses such as bad colds or flu, and other illnesses causing a fever (high temperature):

 What about vomiting and diarrhoea?

-If you are vomiting and unable to take your hydrocortisone tablets, or if you have diarrhoea, you should seek urgent medical assistance, as you will need to be given hydrocortisone by injection.
+If you are vomiting and unable to take your hydrocortisone tablets, or if you have continuing diarrhoea, you should seek urgent medical assistance.
+Try to take an extra 20 mg hydrocortisone (or an extra 5 mg prednisolone) whilst seeking medical assistance.

 Travel abroad